gsolamon/Solamon-Portfolio-Projects/Advanced Projects #5-7 Descriptions PLEASE READ.md

   10. "On Hold" leaves the order in the queue, but highlights the entry in yellow on the report usign conditional formatting so that customer service/accounting knows to work with the customer on payments:
   ![On Hold](https://github.com/gsolamon/Solamon-Portfolio-Projects/blob/c60a1db079fbcc40ee37e6ab17e0d9649a8d3032/Advanced%20Project%20%235%3A%20Projected%20Ship%20Dates%20in%20Power%20BI/Images/On%20Hold.png)

   11. The semantic model is mostly created in Power Query by transforming the backlog, joining (merging) dimension tables, and invoking custom ranking/grouping functions.
-The M code can be found at this [GitHub location]([link incoming](https://raw.githubusercontent.com/gsolamon/Solamon-Portfolio-Projects/main/Advanced%20Project%20%235%3A%20Projected%20Ship%20Dates%20in%20Power%20BI/Power%20Query%20M%20Code.txt)).
+The M code can be found at this [GitHub location](https://raw.githubusercontent.com/gsolamon/Solamon-Portfolio-Projects/main/Advanced%20Project%20%235%3A%20Projected%20Ship%20Dates%20in%20Power%20BI/Power%20Query%20M%20Code.txt).
   12. To summarize the model, I take the following steps:
   - Load backlog as CSV using CSV/web contents data connectors.
   - Join "Product Groups" table on item description to get product groups for each order line.